K-dizzled/coq_llm_interaction/README.md

     "content": "Proof ...",
 },
 ```
-And theorems from the second file are given to the assistants to evaluate performance.
+And theorems from the second list are given to the assistants to evaluate performance. *VERY important:*
+theorems from both list *MUST* be ordered in the same way as they are in the file.

 To run a basic check of how things work, take a look at the `__main__` file in `src`:
 ```